Wallet for end users

 A2 -->|Withdrawal<br/>CEP: Client B name| O2[Client B bank]

-3. Outbound transfers from that Account will show the Entity's legal name on the CEP.
+3. Once approved, create an Account under that Entity.
+Outbound transfers from that Account show the client's legal name on the CEP.

 What’s Next